Welcome to today's edition of the Rush 24-7 podcast.

 Here's what Newt said in full and in context.

-The fact is that George Will, Charles Crowdhammer, and Irving Kristol, and Gene Kirkpatrick are right in pointing out the enormous gap between Reagan's strong rhetoric, which is adequate, and his administration's weak policies, which are inadequate and will ultimately fail.
+Quote, the fact is that George Will, Charles Krauthammer, and Irving Kristol and Gene Kirkpatrick are right in pointing out the enormous gap between Reagan's strong rhetoric, which is adequate, and his administration's weak policies, which are inadequate and will ultimately fail.

 In other words, Newt was picking up on a concern prominent in the day and voiced by no less than Gene Kirkpatrick, who was Reagan's UN ambassador.

-And it was a concern that had all been also been voiced by Reagan supporters, George Will and uh Irving Crystal, Bill Kristol's dad, and the late Mondale aide turned to conservative, as Mr. Lord writes here, Charles Krauthammer.
+And it was a concern that had also been voiced by Reagan supporters, George Will and Irving Kristol, Bill Kristol's dad, and the late Mondale aide, turned to conservative, as Mr. Lord writes here, Charles Krauthammer.

 Reagan's anti-communist policies could be stronger if better institutionalized and not tied as much to the Reagan persona.